This is NOT an official government website. We are an independent resource providing information and assistance to travelers.

 กะลาสี *****

 As many have already told you, a retirement visa is easier with regard to the paperwork but you must maintain twice the bank balance and you cannot work on the retirement visa.
-I've been married to my Thai wife 8 years in June and living in TL 7 years as of last month.
+I've been married to my Thai wife 8 years next June and living in TL 7 years as of last month.
 We have a fantastic marriage.
 My wife is awesome.
-It's easily the best relationship I've ever had and I've had my share, including a divorce several years ago.
+It's easily the best relationship I've ever had and I've had my share, including a divorce many years ago.
 I'm retired so I have no need for the work permit so I've decided to remain with the retirement visa.
-I considered switching to the marriage visa a while back but then I saw in the news where a Thai married to a Farang died and he was on the marriage visa.
-He had to report this to immigration immediately and they gave him 7 days to exit the country, since his wife was now dead and therefore he was no longer married.
+I considered switching to the marriage visa a while back but then I saw on the news where a Thai woman married to a Farang man died and he was on the marriage visa.
+He had to report her death to immigration immediately and they gave him 7 days to exit the country, since his wife was now dead and therefore he was no longer married.
 I think if my wife were to pass, the very last thing I would want to be dealing with would be immigration.
-I'd be planning a funeral and all the things involved with it and mourning my wife.
+I'd be busy planning a funeral and all the things involved with it and obviously mourning the death my wife.
 My wife is 12 years younger than I am, she's slim, exercises nearly every day and eats super healthy.
 I think it's unlikely she will die before me but hey, you never know, she rides a scooter and this is TL.
-Odds are if I switched to the marriage visa everything would be fine but I guess I just like the autonomy of knowing that my ability to stay in country isn't all based on my marriage.
+Odds are if I switched to the marriage visa everything would work out fine but I guess I just like the autonomy of knowing that my ability to stay in country isn't all based on my marriage.
 That's my 2¢ on the matter.
 I wish you and your future bride all the best and I hope you are as happy as I am.
 Cheers ~ Bill

 Robert *********